-Your intention is no longer just to get by.
+Your intention is no longer just to get by in French.
 You want to express yourself, to have an influence on others and to get as close as possible to saying exactly what you mean.

 There’s a whole world of advanced French verbs out there, just waiting to add style and sophistication to your vocabulary.

 Once you see how smoothly they make your French flow, you’ll never want to stop using them.

 - So, What Is an Advanced French Verb, Exactly?